 • To scan with a phone YOU MUST USE A SCANNING APP.
-For Android phones, I recommend Mobile Doc Scan.
-For iphones, you can try CamScanner.
-In both apps, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
-Image processing algorithms then produce an image that looks as if you fed the document through a real scanner.
-You need to do this for each page, so this is less convenient than an actual scanner.
-The apps can be used to generate a PDF file, which you can then transfer to a computer and submit by email.
+For both Android phones and iphones, I recommend using Mobile Doc Scan.
+To use the app, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
+Image processing algorithms then produce an image